PaulC1337/Superstore-Sub-Category-Analysis/README.md

 Tableau Dashboard

-The Tableau visualization for this analysis can be accessed here : https://public.tableau.com/app/profile/paul.john.cannarella.jr/viz/SuoerstoreSub-CategoryAnalysis/ProfitByState#1
+[The Tableau visualization for this analysis can be accessed here]

 Visual example below: